zoff-kollektiv/cifar/data/people/12-viktor-pshonka.md

 startOfSanctions: 06.03.2014
 ---
-Viktor Pshonka was a Prosecutor General of Ukraine, State Counselor of Justice of Ukraine and member of the High Council of Justice of Ukraine during Viktor's Yanukovych reign.
-Similarly to Viktor Yanukovych, Pshonka has lived in a an extremely luxurious residence that contained a swimming pool and countless art pieces.
-He has been accused of appropriating money allocated for the construction of a new Prosecutor General’s Office building.
+Viktor Pshonka was a Prosecutor General of Ukraine, State Counselor of Justice of Ukraine and member of the High Council of Justice of Ukraine during Yanukovych's reign.
+Similarly to Viktor Yanukovych, Pshonka has lived in an extremely luxurious residence that contained a swimming pool, lavish decoration and art pieces.
+He has been accused of misappropriating money allocated for the construction of a new Prosecutor General’s Office building.
 He allegedly holds a Russian passport and is likely to be currently residing in Russia.
 [1](https://www.telegraph.co.uk/news/worldnews/europe/ukraine/10660562/kiev-ukraine-maidan-russia-war-clashes-protest-wounded-yanukovych-europe-police.html?frame=2833706),